BA.MUST - Museum Studies

 Destiny Crider (program director)

-The museum studies minor is a course of study intended to introduce and familiarize individuals with the historical and theoretical foundations of contemporary museums in order to better understand the history of museums and their impact on social, civic, and cultural life.
-It provides students with the practical skills and basic knowledge needed to work in museums and other cultural institutions.
+The museum studies minor is a course of study intended to introduce and familiarize individuals with the foundations of contemporary museum practices and to better understand museums and their impact on social, civic, and cultural life.
+The minor provides students with an introduction to practical skills and basic knowledge needed to work in museums and other heritage institutions.

 A Luther program for some 30 years, the museum studies program furthers the college's commitment to the liberal arts by offering students a venue in which to apply their knowledge.
 It is further intended to meet several key components of the college's mission, including the promotion of public service, the preservation of tradition, and a strong emphasis on moving students beyond immediate interests and knowledge toward a recognition of the larger world around us.

 The museum studies minor involves three required courses (MUST 120, 220, and MUST 380) and three elective courses.
-Electives may originate in any number of departments but should bear upon some aspect of material culture or subject matter that is relevant to museum work.
-Electives may involve museum administration, public relations, fine art, folk art, anthropology, natural history, environmental studies and biology.
+Electives may involve exploration of subjects reflecting cultural and natural heritage subjects, which encompass both the human-created and natural aspects of our world that hold significant value to society.
+Electives may involve developing skills and methods for understanding, documenting and communicating the significance of objects and ideas to public audiences.
 (Students may petition the program director to accept courses not on the list below to satisfy the elective requirement, given they can justify its relevance to museums and museum work.)
 At least one elective must come from outside the student's major field of study.